kajberg84/tokenizer/README.md

 1. Import startTokenizer from @kajberg/tokenizer.
 2. First parameter: Collection of grammar.
 3. Second parameter: Document to create tokens from(Type String).
-4. Returns Instans of a tokenizer.
+4. startTokenizer(x,y) Returns an Instans of a tokenizer.
 5. Use methods below for desired behavior.

 ### How to use it